cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * signature.
 The 'signature' field, containing the signature algorithm including parameters, is encoded as a CBOR int (see {{sigalg}}) or as an array with an unwrapped CBOR OID tag {{RFC9090}} optionally followed by the parameters encoded as a CBOR byte string.

 * issuer.
-In the general case, the sequence of 'RelativeDistinguishedName' is encoded as a CBOR array of CBOR arrays of Attributes.
-Typically, each RelativeDistinguishedName only contains a single attribute and the sequence is then encoded as a CBOR array of Attributes.
+In the general case, the sequence of 'Attribute' is encoded as a CBOR array of Attributes.
+RelativeDistinguishedName with more than one AttributeTypeAndValue is not supported.
 Each Attribute is encoded as either

    * a (CBOR int, CBOR text string) pair, or
    * a (unwrapped CBOR OID, CBOR bytes) pair, or